pandaji/harbor-helm/README.md

 **Notes:** The master branch is in heavy development, please use the other stable versions instead.
 A high available solution for Harbor based on chart can be find [here](docs/High%20Availability.md).
 And refer to the [guide](docs/Upgrade.md) to upgrade the existing deployment.

+IF ENCOUNTERED INTERNAL SERVER ERROR: DELETE CORE POD AND LET THE DEPLOYMENT REPROVISION THE POD AGAIN.

 This repository, including the issues, focus on deploying Harbor chart via helm.
 So for the functionality issues or questions of Harbor, please open issues on [goharbor/harbor](https://github.com/goharbor/harbor)

 ## Introduction